 * The winter made combat in New York State difficult as well, but there were occasional actions, with small-scale raids across the border in both directions.
 A force under Captain Benjamin Forsyth operating out of Ogdensburg, in New York state on the Saint Lawrence, had been conducting such raids for months, which the Republic papers played up -- though the citizens of Ogdensburg saw Forsyth and his men as nothing more than a gang of bandits whose operations were primarily focused on loot.

-The idea that an American town could simply declare itself neutral seems preposterous in hindsight.
+The idea that an American town could effectively declare itself neutral seems preposterous in hindsight.
 What made it possible was David Parish, a wealthy landowner in the region.
 Parish was a Federalist but also an important financier to the Madison Administration, and he was able to attach substantial strings to his loans.
 Ogdensburg stayed out of the fight to the end of the conflict.
-When a British officer threatened to burn the town if local authorities did not return several deserters who had taken refuge, the authorities called his bluff, knowing that if Ogdensburg was remilitarized that would shut off the pipeline of food and other supplies needed to support British forces in the area.
+When a British officer threatened to burn the town if local authorities did not return several deserters who had taken refuge, the authorities called his bluff -- knowing that if Ogdensburg were remilitarized, that would shut off the pipeline of food and other supplies needed to support British forces in the area.
 The officer backed down.

 Forsyth and his men continued to make a nuisance of themselves from Sackets Harbor.
 Although Federalists regarded him as a thug and complained about him, he was a hero to the Republicans and ended up being promoted.
 Forsyth later tried to take action against the border smuggling, only to be shot and killed the next year when an ambush he set up backfired on him.
 While the late hero was praised in Republican papers, most of the citizens of New York state thought his death no great loss.